tryswift/Snorlax/Documentation/en-US/CreateALibrary.md

 that do not apply to your library because of dependencies it needs.

 - Code Changes
     - Make sure you mark your API code as `public`.
+    - Make sure you have a `LICENSE` file.
 - Create Frameworks in Xcode
     - Make sure its scheme is "shared"
     - Make sure all frameworks have the same PRODUCT_MODULE_NAME build setting